Skip to content

 • Type: enum (string, uses CacheDriver enum values)

 • Description: Specifies the backend driver for storing rate limit counters.
-This often uses a cache driver.

-• Default Value: "memory"
+• Default Value: "redis"

 • Possible Values: